In This Guide

 How does Synter handle cross-platform attribution?

 Synter's attribution approach has three components.
 First, UTM injection: every campaign and ad that Synter creates has standardized UTM parameters applied automatically at creation time.
 No manual tagging required.
-Second, platform API pulls: Synter connects to each platform's API directly (Meta, Google, LinkedIn, TikTok, Reddit, X, Microsoft Ads) and pulls spend and performance data on demand.
-Third, CRM write: when a contact converts, Synter writes an attribution record to Attio or HubSpot showing which campaigns and platforms touched that contact.
+Second, platform API pulls: Synter connects to each platform's API directly (Meta, Google, LinkedIn, TikTok, Reddit, X, Microsoft Ads, and more across 14 platforms) and pulls spend and performance data on demand.
+Third, CRM write: when a contact converts, Synter writes an attribution record to Salesforce, HubSpot, or Attio showing which campaigns and platforms touched that contact.
 The result is that every contact in your CRM has an ad attribution record.
 You can see that a specific deal was touched by two LinkedIn ads, one Google search ad, and a Meta retargeting ad, with each platform's actual spend contribution visible.

 What is the difference between platform-reported conversions and pipeline attribution?